dtasic/custom-border/readme.md

 * borderSize (default: '5px') // width of custom border
 * borderBgImg (default: '') // image filename with relative image path ('path/to/file/example.png')
 * borderColor (default: '') // solid background color, just in case you need it
-* backgroundColor (default: '') // change background color of element
+* backgroundColor (default: inherit from element.
+If none or transparent it will be changed to '#FFF') // change background color of element
 * innerPadding (default: '') // change padding of element

 example of options: